 Black & White

-These presets aren’t camera optimized, but the current version has been tested with the following cameras:
+These presets aren’t camera optimized, but have been tested with the following cameras::

 - Fuji X-T2